 - Blog post

-Descriptions will display on pin close-ups, not in the feed.
+Descriptions will be displayed on pin close-ups, not in the feed.
 But don’t worry!
 They’ll still be working for you behind the scenes.
 Keywords help Pinterest understand your content.
 When pinners search for important terms relevant to your niche, your profile, boards, and pins will show high up in the feed.